 Figure 10.2-1.
 A cross-section from the Lunar Petrographic Educational Thin Section Set, which can be requested by any geology faculty.

-Many samples of these Moon rocks have been donated to museums in over 100 countries of the world and are on public display (Figure 10-3).
+Many samples of these Moon rocks have been donated to museums in over 100 countries of the world and are on public display (Figures 10.2-2 and 10.2-3).

-Moreover, it is incorrect to claim that no comparisons were possible, because the Soviet probes Luna 16, 20 and 24 returned lunar soil samples to Earth between 1970 and 1976.
+Moreover, it is incorrect to claim that no comparisons are possible, because the Soviet probes Luna 16, 20 and 24 returned lunar soil samples to Earth between 1970 and 1976.